Caroline Codsi

-Caroline Codsi is a Canadian businesswoman who is the president and founder of a non-profit organization Women in Governance, created in 2010 to help women access decision-making roles.
+Caroline Codsi (Arabic: كارولين قدسي) is a Canadian businesswoman who is the president and founder of a non-profit organization Women in Governance, created in 2010 to help women access decision-making roles.
 She is also a board member of Montreal Museum of Fine Arts and Alexa Translations, and has spoken at TEDxMontrealWomen.

 Education

 Codsi was born in Beirut, and moved to Paris at age 17, where she received her high school diploma in 1986 from Lycée et collège Victor-Duruy.
 She continued her studies at the University of Paris, and graduated in 1990 with a diploma in Foreign Languages and Civilizations.

 In 1991, Codsi moved to Montreal to study at HEC Montréal, the graduate business school of the Université de Montréal.
 She graduated in 1994 with a degree in Human Resources.
 In 2013-14, Codsi was awarded a grant to study the Directors Education Program for Governance and received her ICD.D designation (from the Institute of Corporate Directors) at McGill University.